 Ever since COVID-19 became a national emergency in March of 2020, two words have continually been used to describe the impact of the coronavirus pandemic: unprecedented and uncertain.

-As we turn our attention to the economic impact of this pandemic, these two adjectives don’t work quite as well.
-That’s because we can turn to history as our guide.
-We’ve seen economic downturns before, and we know how they’ve affected nonprofit organizations.
+However, when it came to the economic impact of the pandemic, these two adjectives didn’t work quite as well.
+That’s because we’ve seen economic downturns before, and we know how they’ve affected nonprofit organizations.

 If you're reading this today, you're likely concerned about the impact that an upcoming recession or depression might have on your nonprofit organization's fundraising results.
 It’s important to note that this is no time to fear what lies ahead.
 It’s time to buckle up and prepare for the long road of fundraising during an economic downturn.

 Fortunately, we have precedents and guidance when it comes to this area.
-We know what happened after 9/11 and during the Great Recession, and this gives us a very good indication of what nonprofit organizations can expect in the months and years ahead.
+We know what happened after 9/11, during the Great Recession and in the COVID-19 pandemic.
+This gives us a good indication of what nonprofit organizations can expect during times of economic hardship.

 - We can expect charitable giving to decline.
-The way donors have responded during the crisis is nothing short of inspiring.
+The way donors responded during the pandemic was nothing short of inspiring.
 We saw record-breaking donations as people stepped up during a time of tremendous need.
 We’ve seen surges like this happen before during major disasters and emergencies, but this “bump” in giving is typically followed by a “slump.”
 This shortfall period is barely noticeable initially, but it adds up over a long period of time.

 - Charitable giving will eventually come back.
 As you can see in the chart below, when there’s a drop due to a recession, a recovery always follows.
 It may take a bit of time, but we know it will come back.
 That’s why it’s so crucial to prepare now for what’s to come.